 The remaining features of the model are rather standard and in line with New Keynesian open economy models.
 Households consume a final good, which is a composite of intermediate non-tradable and tradable goods.
 The latter are domestically produced or imported.
+Households also consume housing services.
 All households supply differentiated labor services to domestic firms and act as wage setters in monopolistically competitive labor markets by charging a mark-up over their marginal rate of substitution between consumption and leisure.
-The capital producers accumulate physical capital by demanding final investment goods subject to quadratic adjustment costs on investment change (so a "Tobin's Q" holds).
+The capital producers accumulate physical capital by demanding final (non-residential) investment goods subject to quadratic adjustment costs on investment change (so a "Tobin's Q" holds).
 They rent capital to domestic firms producing intermediate goods.
-They maximize profits with respect to capital and investment taking prices as given, and evaluate returns according to a weighted (by the corresponding shares) average of unrestricted and restricted households' stochastic discount factors, as in Chen, Curdia and Ferrero (2012).
-The (net) revenues are rebated in a lump-sum way to domestic unrestricted and unrestricted households, according to their corresponding shares.
+They maximize profits with respect to capital and investment taking prices as given, and evaluate returns according to a weighted (by the corresponding shares) average of unrestricted and restricted households' stochastic discount factors, as in Chen, Cúrdia and Ferrero (2012).
+The (net) revenues are rebated in a lump-sum way to domestic unrestricted and restricted households, according to their corresponding shares.

-On the production side, there are perfectly competitive firms that produce two final goods (consumption and investment goods) and monopolistic firms that produce intermediate goods.
+On the production side, there are perfectly competitive firms that produce three final goods (non-durable consumption, housing investment, and other investment goods) and monopolistic firms that produce intermediate goods.
 Firms are owned by domestic unrestricted households.
-The two final goods are sold domestically and are produced combining all available intermediate goods using a constant-elasticity-of-substitution (CES) production function.
+The three final goods are sold domestically.
+Non-durable consumption and non-residential investment goods are produced combining all available intermediate goods using a constant-elasticityof-substitution (CES) production function.
 The two resulting bundles can have different composition.
-Intermediate tradable and non-tradable goods are produced combining domestic capital and labor, that are assumed to be mobile across sectors.
+Intermediate tradable and non-tradable goods are produced combining domestic capital and labor.
+Housing is a durable good.
+Its stock follows a standard accumulation law, and it depreciates at the rate δ{h_D} ($0 < \delta{h_D} < 1$).
+The housing flow (the investment in real estate, accumulated into the real estate stock) is produced by firms under perfect competition, using domestic land (assumed to be in fixed aggregate supply), capital, and labor, combined according to a CES production function.7

 Intermediate tradable goods can be sold domestically and abroad.
-Because intermediate goods are differentiated, firms have market power and restrict output to create excess profits.
+Since intermediate goods are differentiated, firms have market power and restrict output to create excess profits.
 We also assume that markets for tradable goods are segmented, so that firms can set a different price for each of the three markets.
-In line with other dynamic general equilibrium models of the EA, we include adjustment costs on real and nominal variables, ensuring that consumption, production, and prices react in a gradual way to a shock.7 On the real side, habits and quadratic costs prolong the adjustment of consumption and investment, respectively.
-On the nominal side, quadratic costs make wages and prices sticky.8
+In line with other dynamic general equilibrium models of the EA, we include adjustment costs on real and nominal variables, ensuring that consumption, production, and prices react in a gradual way to a shock.8 On the real side, habits and quadratic costs prolong the adjustment of consumption and investment, respectively.
+On the nominal side, quadratic costs make wages and prices sticky.9